automl/SMAC3/doc/manual.rst

             previous_param = p

-cs is the Configuration space Object.
+cs is the ConfigurationSpace Object.
-We declare each of the 16 parameters to be Categorical parameters that can take the values 0 or 1 and are set by default to 0.
+We declare each of the 16 parameters to be categorical parameters that can take the values 0 or 1 and are set by default to 0.
-They are also given the names '1' to '16'.
+They are also given the names '1' to '16' (as strings, note that the names can be chosen arbitrarily).

-To make things easier, we can use conditions.
+To ease optimization, we can use conditions.
-Parameter 'i+1' is conditioned on parameter 'i' and thus only activated (i.e. considered in optimization) if parameter 'i' is set to 1.
+Parameter 'i+1' is conditioned on parameter 'i'. and thus only activated (i.e. considered for optimization) if parameter 'i' is set to 1.
 For example parameter '1' is only active once parameter '0' is set to 1.
 Conditionals help to restrict the search space and improve optimization.
 This way *SMAC* won't have to query regions in the search space that are non-improving, like '0100000000000000' or '0100000000000001'.
 Both return the same value as the default, i.e. 0.
+This way, human knowledge about the problem is introduced.

-After the configuration space was setup we can create a scenario object.
+After the configuration space is set up we can create a scenario_ object.

     .. code-block:: python

         :lineno-start: 53

         # SMAC scenario object
         scenario = Scenario({"run_obj": "quality",          # we optimize quality (alternatively runtime) "runcount-limit": n_params*2,  # at most 200 function evaluations
-                             "cs": cs,  # configuration space
+                             "cs": cs,                      # ConfigurationSpace
                              "deterministic": "true"
                              })

-The Scenario object contains information about the scenario carrying options for the optimization, such as the runcount-limit or what metric to optimize.
+The Scenario object holds information about the whole optimization-process, such as:
+- runcount-limit or what metric to optimize.
+- instances and instance-features.
+- ConfigurationSpace and parameters
+- what output-directory to use, etc.
+We provide a list of possible options in the scenario_.a

-It uses the same keywords as a scenario-file, which we showed in the branin example.
+The initialization of a scenario in the code uses the same keywords as a scenario-file, which we used in the branin example.

-To evaluate the "leading ones" function, we register it with the TargetAlgorithmFunction evaluator.
+To evaluate the "leading ones" function, we register it with the TargetAlgorithmFunction evaluator (TAE_).

     .. code-block:: python

         :lineno-start: 60

-        # register function to be optimize
+        # register function to optimize
         taf = ExecuteTAFunc(leading_ones)

         # example call of the function